 Branch Specific Programs

 In addition to the GI Bill® and MyCAA funds, military spouses may also qualify for tuition assistance from the specific brand of the military in which their spouse serves.
-The Air Force, Army, and Navy all offer their own tuition assistance programs; Marine Corps spouses can access funds via the Navy program.
-The details vary; the Navy program offers an interest free loan of up to 50 percent of tuition costs (with a cap of $3,000) for spouses stationed overseas, while the Air Force will cover up to 50 percent of unmet needs after other sources of assistance are applied, with a cap of $1,500.
+The Air Force, Army and Navy all offer their own tuition assistance programs, and Marine Corps spouses can access funds via the Navy program.
+The details vary; the Navy program offers an interest-free loan of up to 50% of tuition costs with a cap of $3,000 for spouses stationed overseas, while the Air Force will cover up to 50% of unmet needs after other sources of assistance are applied, with a cap of $1,500.

 Spouses are an important part of the U.S. military, and it’s important to recognize their contributions and help them achieve their goals.
+At CSU, we make it a priority to be military-friendly, and our admissions staff is familiar with the concerns of military spouses.
 There are plenty of ways that spouses can further their education without going into debt or sacrificing the family finances.
 Check out our military resource center to learn more.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs.
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.